 SOLLY BEILER-AMISH HEIRLOOM - This rare cucumber makes super pickles when harvested small, about the size of your thumb.
 Very productive, yet not overpowering on the vine.
 The vine yields perfect, uniform fruits, which at full maturity appear russeted (red brown color).
 It stays crisp and mild even at larger sizes.
 This was grown in the 1930's by Solomon "Solly" (Solly is the Amish nickname for Solomon) Beiler, then a bishop in the Beachy Amish Mennonite Church, in Lancaster County, Pennsylvania.
 The seed was saved for posterity by Martin J. Hughes, a present day member of the same church in Elmira, New York.
 Here in Amishland, "Beachy Amish" are much more progressive than other sects, and can even own and drive cars unlike the horse and buggy Amish and Old order Mennonites.
 If you love to make cute little dill pickles this is the cucumber to use.

 DRAGON'S EGG -This rare Croation heirloom cucumber reminded me of the story line in the TV show "Game of Thrones" where the princess has so much power when her dragon eggs hatch.
 They really do look like large eggs.
 The white fruit are very mild and oh so sweet, tasting more like a melon than a cucumber.
 It produced huge yields in my garden.
 Dragon's Egg will be great fun for children to grow.
 And lots of pleasure for you offer a real dragon's egg to your friends.
-One pack is a mix of 20 of my own fresh organically grown seeds.
+SORRY SOLD OUT FOR THE SEASON

 *NEW FOR 2014*~LONG WINTER LEEK aka COMMON LEEK~ This leek is a Pacific Northwest Landrace ~